alphagov/government-service-design-manual/Communications/howtousethemanual.md

 3. Sign in using your Github account details
 4. Email the digital default team (dbd-team@digital.cabinet-office.gov.uk) and we will add you to the appropriate project

-##Filling in project reports (Richard to complete)
+##Filling in project reports
-This is a guide to filling in a report...
+Project reports are the place that teams record and share their progress against the standard for each stage of the project.

+To add a report, click the 'Add report' link, then fill in the details of what the team has done.
+For example, under 'Testing the service' you would add the findings from user research and other feedback.

 ##Sending feedback (Katie and Andrew to complete)
 Here’s how we want you to send your feedback to us...